anshgoyalevil/website/README.md

 ## Run locally

-1. Fork the repository by clicking on `Fork` option on top right of the main repository.
+1. Fork the repository by clicking on `Fork` option on top right of the main repository

 2. Open Command Prompt on your local computer.